 Here are some essential items to consider when choosing your building materials:

 - Are you getting the correct R-value?
 As energy codes evolve, higher R-values are required, but it isn’t as simple as looking at one number.
 Consider the possibility of thermal bridging and the types of condensation that could damage the structure.
 When evaluating products and their R-value, view the whole system and how changes in effective R-value may influence the structure's energy efficiency and long-term costs.

 - Different materials can provide different levels of protection.
 Evaluate all of your materials for adhesion, compatibility, and the installation's impact on the thickness and long-term performance.
 Make sure they are designed and engineered using the technology needed for a continuous barrier and consider any regional requirements.

 - Consider the benefits of insulated concrete forms (ICFs).
 Regarded as a superior option to traditional methods and materials, ICFs are innovative stay-in-place concrete forms that create a superior building envelope for disaster-resilient buildings and homes.
 A great source of continuous insulation, ICFs are incredibly energy efficient and provide the structural integrity level needed to create a high-performance building in all respects.

 Start exceeding the basic code standards and build FORTIFIED structures that offer the energy efficiency and resiliency your project needs to stand the test of time.

-To earn AIA credits on-demand and learn more about the FORTIFIED standards and other measures you can take to go beyond the code to build more resilient structures, register for Tremco University and watch the webinar "Building Beyond Code- Why code compliance isn't enough and how we can do better".
+To earn AIA credits on-demand and learn more about the FORTIFIED standards and other measures you can take to go beyond the code to build more resilient structures, create a free account on the Tremco CPG Body of Knowledge and watch the webinar "Building Beyond Code- Why code compliance isn't enough and how we can do better".